hashbanger/Django_Full_Stack_Developing/Flask_Basics/README.md

-## The basic Flask working and integratinf python for a functional website.
+## The basic Flask working and integrating python for a functional website.